311Volt/ailint/README.md

   - Patterns are appended to base config if `baseConfig` is `"default"`
   - Supports all standard .gitignore syntax
   - Examples: `"**/node_modules"`, `"dist/"`, `"*.log"`

+- **`useGitIgnore`** (optional): Whether to automatically apply .gitignore patterns
+  - Default: `true` (enabled by default)
+  - When `true`, reads all .gitignore files from scan directory up to project root
+  - .gitignore patterns are combined with the `ignore` patterns
+  - Set to `false` to disable automatic .gitignore processing

 ### Default Configuration